MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 Selecting **New Measure** opens the measure creation pane.

-For the **Business Measure** option, you will see the **New business measure** pane.

 - **Name** (mandatory): After completing the configuration of your measure, it appears on the **Measures** page under this name.
 - **Display name** (optional): As mentioned earlier, your measure is added as an attribute or saved as a new entity.
 In both cases, the measure carries over the Display Name to the home page and Customer Card.
-- **Starting entity** (mandatory): Choose the entity you wish to build your measure around.
-For example, we might choose an *Orders* entity as a starting entity if our measure is *Average order amount*.
-If you want to include fields from multiple entities in your measure fields, choose any of these entities.

-You see the **New profile measure** pane where you select the **Customer Measure** option.

-This pane is similar to the one you see when you select the **Business Measure** option, except for one difference: The Customer Profile entity is automatically selected as your starting entity.
-This default selection can't be changed.

-You see the **New profile attribute** pane where you select the **Customer Attribute** option.

 ## Step 3: Choose related entities